 Everyone loves Facebook.
 And everyone loves a good Facebook event.
 Facebook is easy to use, it’s fun and it’s versatile.
 And while it does rank for #1 in most popular platforms for promoting your event across social media, that doesn’t mean you shouldn’t put effort on the other platforms.

-Most Effective Platform for Social Media Events Promotion
+Most Effective Platforms for Social Media Events Promotion

 - Facebook: 51.9%